rhel-labs/instruqt/kpatch-apply/03-step3/assignment.md

 << OUTPUT ABRIDGED >>
 </pre>

-The previous `yum` command, based on the result of the embedded uname -r command, installed kpatch-patch-4_18_0-348_12_2, which is what you had determined on the previous step to be the patchset for this system.
+The previous `dnf` command, based on the result of the embedded uname -r command, installed kpatch-patch-4_18_0-348_12_2, which is what you had determined on the previous step to be the patchset for this system.